 FDA also approves ingredients via the Generally Recognized as Safe (GRAS) process.
 Applicants seeking GRAS approval from FDA for an ingredient must provide robust scientific data to demonstrate that the product is safe.
 The ingredient can also be used in a pet food recipe if its safe use in pet food since 1958 or earlier can be demonstrated.
 They can also participate in a “self-concluded” GRAS, in which FDA does not review the data, but the participant must use publicly available information to assess and determine product safety.
 Both federal and state regulators can ask the self-concluded GRAS participant to convey the information that led to a safety determination.

 The Association of American Feed Control Officials (AAFCO) approves strict ingredient definitions, which are then published in the AAFCO Official Publication (OP).
 These definitions can be highly specific!
 For example, the definition for Pea Protein notes that it must come from a dehulled peas and must not contain less than 53% crude protein.

 States may then adopt parts or all of the AAFCO’s OP, including these ingredient terms and definitions.
 When a state regulator reviews pet food labels as part of their product registration or renewal process, he or she reviews ingredients and label claims to ensure safety and accuracy.

 What are those Chemical-Sounding Names?

-Shoppers may see some chemical-sounding names on their pet food label, such as Pantothenic Acid, which is actually a B Vitamin.
+Shoppers may see some chemical-sounding names on their pet food labels, such as Pantothenic Acid, which is actually a B Vitamin.
 This is among the many important vitamins and minerals required to support your pet’s health that must be listed on the package using its technical name.
 FDA currently requires these chemical-sounding names – as opposed to their more common vitamin or mineral names – on pet food labels.
 PFI is working with FDA and AAFCO to ensure the pet food labels are clear and easy to understand.

 Reading a Pet Food Label